westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 #### Option 2 - Normalization in decorator

-- Pros: Allows normaliation to vary separately from the vector store.
+- Pros: Allows normalization to vary separately from the vector store.
 - Pros: No code executed when no normalization required.
 - Pros: Easy to package matching encoders/decoders together.
 - Pros: Easier to obsolete encoding/normalization as a concept.